makersmansion/makersmansion/src/biases/curse-of-knowledge.md

 ---
 title: Curse of Knowledge
-description: Once we know something, we asuume everyone else knows it, too.
+description: Once we know something, we asume everyone else knows it, too.
 tags:
     - social
     - belief